Schedule Service

 Head inside and set your thermostat to a cool temperature to turn the AC on.
 Go back outside and observe the unit.
 The fan should start spinning smoothly and quietly on its own.
 If it does, congratulations on a successful repair!
 If the fan still won’t start or you notice other issues, the problem likely lies elsewhere, perhaps with the fan motor itself.
 At this point, it’s best to call in a professional for a thorough diagnosis and air conditioning repair.

-Common DIY Mistakes to Avoid
+3 Common DIY Mistakes (and How to Avoid Them)

 Even the most confident DIY-er can make a simple mistake that costs time, money, or worse.
 When it comes to your AC, a small oversight can lead to bigger problems down the road.
 Before you get started, let’s walk through a few common pitfalls so you can handle your repair like a pro.
 Being aware of these potential slip-ups is half the battle, and it will help you decide if this is a project you’re ready to tackle or if it’s time to call for backup.